KDE/digikam-doc/post_processing/metadata_editor.rst

 Envelope
 ~~~~~~~~

-This view record editorial details.
+This view records editorial details.

     - **Destination**: this checkbox allows to edit the envelope destination.
 This field is limited to 1024 characters.
     - **U.N.O ID**: this checkbox allows to edit the Unique Name of Object identifier.
 This field is limited to 80 characters.